• Menu

 Mixing with a Smaller Breed

-One way to breed the teacup dog is to breed the standard King Charles Cavalier with a different, smaller breed.
+The third way to breed the teacup Cavalier is to breed the standard Cavalier King Charles spaniel with a different, smaller breed.

 Here are some of the mixes commonly advertised as teacup King Charles Cavaliers by breeders.